What Do I Need to Do on Climate?

-You should expect to see advertised public sector quick quotes and tenders include more clauses and questions on how you, as a bidder, will reduce your carbon footprint and meet the Climate Change targets.
+You should expect to see that advertised public sector quick quotes and tenders will include more clauses and questions on how you, as a bidder, have and will reduce your carbon footprint and meet the Net Zero target.

 As a result you need to prepare, if you have not already done so, to be ready to bid by looking at: